Learning what chemicals go into your hot tub was probably the last thing you were worrying about by the time you bought your unit.

 - COMPATIBILITY: Compatible with chlorine, bromine, ozone, and biguanide sanitizers

-Calcium hardness is the measure of how soft or hard the spa water is.
+Calcium levels determine the measure of how soft or hard the spa water is.
 Too low and the water can be corrosive and cause staining.

 Too high and it can form scales in your tub’s pipes.
-Tubs with acrylic finish should have 100–250 PPM, while those with plaster finish should have 250–450 PPM.
+Bathtubs with acrylic finish should have 100–250 PPM, while those with plaster finish should have 250–450 PPM.

 Oxidizers (Our Pick: Leisure Time Renew Non-Chlorine Shock)